sameetpatil5/agro-diagnose-ai/docs/AgroDiagnoseAI.md

 1. Download datasets and organize into `train`, `validation`, and `test` folders.
 2. Visualize class distribution and dataset splits.

-Dividing the dataset into 3 groups is important so as to maintain high accuracy Almost all the papers and articles I referred to have a description about the dataset to check for class distribution and to get an idea of how to preprocessing them for better accuracy.
+Dividing the dataset into 3 groups is important so as to maintain high accuracy.
+Ensure that the splits maintain the same class distribution across train, validation, and test to prevent bias and overfitting.
+Almost all the papers and articles I referred to have a description about the dataset to check for class distribution and to get an idea of how to preprocessing them for better accuracy.

 #### Visualizations: